Jafar Panahi: Early career

-1995–2009: Career as a film director
+Career as a filmmaker

 The White Balloon (1995)

-In 1995 Panahi made his feature film debut, The White Balloon (Badkonak-e sefid), produced by IRIB- Channel 2, Ferdos Films and the Farabi Cinema Foundation.
+In 1995, Panahi made his feature film debut, The White Balloon (بادکنک سفید), produced by IRIB-Channel 2, Ferdos Films and the Farabi Cinema Foundation.
 Initially titled Happy New Year, Panahi developed the original story with Parviz Shahbazi and attempted to get funding from IRIB's Channel 1 with the expectation that it would be a short film, but his proposal was rejected.
 He then showed his original treatment for the film to Kiarostami during the shooting of Through the Olive Trees.
 Kiarostami encouraged Panahi to make the idea into a feature and agreed to write the script.
 During their car rides to set while shooting, Kiarostami would dictate the film's script while Panahi taped the conversation and typed the script.
 Kiarostami also helped Panahi secure funding from IRIB's Channel 2.
 While casting the film, Panahi traveled throughout Iran in order to include all of the diverse ethnicities of his country as characters in the film.
 He found lead actress Aida Mohammadkhani at the first school that he visited and immediately cast her as Razieh, but auditioned 2,600 young boys for the role of Razieh's brother Ali before settling on Mohsen Kalifi.
 He cast non-professionals in most of the supporting roles, including a real fish seller he found in the Rasht market and a college student to portray the young soldier.
 He also cast professional actress Anna Borkowska as an Armenian woman.